dalynsw/bustake-site/docs/user_data.md

 # User Data
-User data we defined here is the data that belongs to the user and can be used to identify the user.
+User data we defined here is the data that is from the user and can be used to identify the user.

 # What User Data we access
 The users data we collect include the following: